BartJongejan/Bracmat/README.md

       The documentation in Bracmat format.
 (You have to run Bracmat and issue 'get$help' to see it properly.)

+    * bracmat.tex

+      The documentation in LaTeX format.
+This file has to be maintained manually;
+      it is not automatically generated from 'help' or 'bracmat.html'.
+      Remember to rerun 'makeindex bracmat.idx' from the command line to update the index.

+    * bracmat.pdf

+      Documentation in PDF format, generated from bracmat.tex.

 * epoc
     * bracmat.SIS